-In 2016, there was an estimated number of 291,700 jobs in the United States for Educational, Guidance, School, or Vocational Counselor.
+In the United States, there were 291,700 jobs for Educational, Guidance, School, or Vocational Counselor in 2016.
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 36,700 new jobs for Educational, Guidance, School, or Vocational Counselor by 2026.
-The BLS estimates 35,300 yearly job openings in this field.
+There will be an estimated 35,300 positions for Educational or Vocational Counselor per year.

 The states with the most job growth for Educational or Vocational Counselor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

 Educational, Guidance, School, and Vocational Counselors make between $33,610 and $94,690 a year.

 Educational, Guidance, School, and Vocational Counselors who work in California, New Jersey, or Massachusetts, make the highest salaries.

 How much do Educational, Guidance, School, and Vocational Counselors make in each U.S. state?

 |State||Annual Mean Salary|

 What Tools do Educational, Guidance, School, and Vocational Counselors Use?